 A hockey penalty is when a player commits a violation, usually by being too physical with the opponent.
 There are different types of hockey penalties and many different classifications of penalties.
-Penalties may lead a player to a number of different repercussions such as penalty box time or even ejections.
+Penalties may lead a player to a number of different repercussions, such as penalty box time or even ejections.

-Penalties are assessed by severity and each classification of penalty has different repercussions.
+Penalties are assessed by severity, and each classification of penalty has different repercussions.
 There are:

 There is another key role in relation to minor penalties.
-If one team is serving a 2-minute minor penalty, the player in the penalty will be released from the box early if the opposing team scores.
+If one team is serving a two-minute minor penalty, the player in the penalty will be released from the box early if the opposing team scores.
 This is a key difference between a minor penalty and a major or misconduct penalty.

 List of Minor Penalties

 - Delay of game